louisae452/piggy-before-the-infection-started/README.md

 ## Changes to the design.

-### Home page for medium screens.
+### Home page.

-The original layout for the description of the series was the similar as that for small screens.
-It was found that the layout adopted for larger screes was more adequate.
+The original layout for medium screens for the description of the series was the similar as that for small screens.
+It was found that the layout adopted for larger screens was more adequate.

+The order of the elements in the series description section were swapped around to make it more appealing in small screens (so that the series carousel did not appear directtly on top of the news pictures.)

 INSERT NEW WIREFRAME